garylvov/back_massage_bot/README.md

 This tool will be released by September 2025.
 See [this page](https://garylvov.com/projects/extrinsic_cal/) for a teaser.

-The tool works by constructing a synthetic robot mesh using the robot’s URDF and joint positions, then applies ICP to align the mesh with the depth sensor’s view of the robot to solve for the extrinsic transform.
+The tool works by constructing a synthetic robot mesh using the robot's URDF and joint positions, then applies ICP to align the mesh with the depth sensor's view of the robot to solve for the extrinsic transform.

 If the tool is not present on the system (runs within its own docker container), the default config file,
 ```back_massage_bot/src/back_massage_bot/config/default_transforms.yaml``` is used instead.